February 18, 2023Review Post

 There are endless ways to approach a monster party!
 We’ve scared up 22 different takes on a monster birthday party theme, so you can choose from the best.
 From a Where the Wild Things Are spin to a Monsters University-inspired event to a tickle monster bash or a monster mash, you can get loads of party ideas from these examples.
 Check out the birthday cakes, dessert tables, party decorations, party favors, party games and activities, and more.

 This monster-themed birthday party is more cute and silly than scary.
-It features playful monster printables that dress up everything from the dessert table backdrop, to cupcakes, beverages, straws, cutlery, and more.
+It features playful monster printables that dress up everything from the dessert table backdrops, to cupcakes, beverages, straws, cutlery, and more.
 There is even a printable monster crown, which makes for a cute party decoration as part of the place settings, and a great take-home party favor.
 The monster cake and cupcakes are especially awesome at this monster party!

-Vibrant shades of orange, green, blue, and yellow combine in this silly monster’s first birthday party, awakening the senses through colorful balloons and decorations, cake, cupcakes, and party favors.
+Vibrant shades of orange, green, blue, and yellow combine at this silly monster’s first birthday party, awakening the senses through colorful balloons and decorations, cake, cupcakes, and party favors.
 The cakes look like adorable little monsters.
 Cupcakes are costumed in printable custom cupcake toppers.
 Cake pops featuring edible eyes were displayed for all to see.

 It’s entirely possible to throw a not-so-scary monster birthday party!
 Focus on bright, happy colors and friendly-looking monsters.
 Incorporate adorable table settings, including monster plates, monster napkin rings, monster beverage wraps, party straws, and fun placemats.
 There are countless ways to bring in the cute monster feel using fabrics, printable tags and labels, and creative monster birthday party food.
-The amazing candy-coated pretzel sticks displayed in a googley-eye embellished jars are an example of how to reinforce the monster theme.
+The amazing candy-coated pretzel sticks displayed in googley-eyed embellished jars are an example of how to reinforce the monster theme.
 Our favorite detail is the adopt-a-monster party favor station.
 Those monsters are so stinking cute!

 If you’re a sucker for a great Halloween party craft DIY, this tutorial for making your own lollipop tree is awesome.
 This lollipop tree is inspired by monsters and includes Dum Dum suckers decked out in creepy eyeballs and monster antennae created from chenille stems.
 The core of this project is designed using a terra cotta pot and a Styrofoam ball.